nklsxn/mqr/README.md

 `matplotlib.pyplot.subplots(...)`.
 The context manager reduces the boilerplate code required for the user (especially those unfamiliar with matplotlib) to show a plot, and helps with a few other activities, like changing backends and saving files.
-It is possilbe, for example, to quickly switch from showing plots in a notebook to writing them into a backend that produces images for Word or PGF/TikZ for LaTeX.
+It is possible, for example, to quickly switch from showing plots in a notebook to writing them into a backend that produces images for Word or PGF/TikZ for LaTeX.